 These are just a few small things you should do to make the rest of your job more efficient.
 Once you have removed the strings, we can start on actually cleaning stuff.

 What I like to do before applying guitar polish is to just give a quick cleaning with a dry microfiber towel, just to try to remove fingerprints and some oil and dust from the surface.
 Realistically, this will probably clear most of the blemishes on it, but to make the guitar really shine, you’ll need to do a little bit more.

 It is urgent to point out that you should NEVER use furniture polish on your guitar.
 The wood on your guitar is delicate, and using the wrong stuff can cause irreversible damage to your guitar and its sound.
-Just use the best guitar polish, which could be found in the first kit, or you can use Music Nomad’s All-In-One cleaner.
+Just use guitar polish which is specifically designed for this purpose, which could be found in the first kit, or you can use Music Nomad’s All-In-One cleaner.